What Are the Different Types of Cryptocurrency Wallets?

 Can I use multiple wallet types together?

 Yes, using multiple wallet types is a security best practice.
 Keep a small amount in hot wallets for daily transactions and the majority in hardware or cold wallets for long-term security.
-This balances convenience with protection, limiting exposure if any single wallet is compromised.

 What is a custodial vs non-custodial wallet?